 I am not talking about a country.
 I am talking about a college.
 In fact, I am talking about most educational institutions.
 The governing body isn't elected by students who attend the school.
 Tuition is comparable to taxes.
 In some colleges, the richer the attendee, the more he/she pays.
 All resources are equally shared among students.
 All means of production are either owned by the governing body or controlled by it.
 Thus, we see a simulation of state control.

 Free speech was getting challenged.
 Truth was undermined to uphold politically correct rhetoric.
 Social justice narrative was taking over.
 It was only obvious that they would want the government to take care of them.
 I, too, felt helpless in school and in college.
 No matter how much I worked, I never got rewarded.
 But those who licked boots were winning better deals.
 Looking back, I see the administration had nothing to lose if they suppressed good work and promoted whoever supported their agenda.
 I am not surprised anymore that I was never given a chance to write for the school newspaper.
 I am not surprised anymore that I felt unwelcome on campus.
 I was the black sheep who could see through their bullshit.

 My teachers often said that it cost more to teach students than they collected in tuition revenue.
 Then quit spending on fancy water fountains.
 Quit spending on meaningless stuff and unneeded employees.
 How about you get rid of bullshit courses?
 How about you quit spending on advertising and social justice propaganda?
 It is good to advertise but how about you treat students well and save them money so you earn good word of mouth.
 Nobody in my family is going to Mississippi State.
 I hope those who read this article also consider the same.
 You think you are showing how good you are to justify high tuition.
-No, you are showing me how bad you are at managing money if you can not maintain a surplus even when students pay an absurd amount of tuition.
+No, you are showing me how bad you are at managing money if you can not maintain a surplus even when students pay absurd amounts of tuition.

 PS.
 I wrote this document in the spring of 2019, reflecting on my observations at Mississippi State.